 "God found me.
 He was always there.
 And helped me to go through all these tough days," the Russian added.
 Russian Orthodox priest Viktor Potapov visited Maria in prison and provided her with religious literature.

-The reason of the imprisonment
+The reason for the imprisonment

 Maria Butina also made it clear that she had been convicted only because she was Russian.